-Passwordless authentication is the new buzzword in secure authentication.
+Passwordless authentication is the new buzzword in secure authentication for identity and access management (IAM) solutions.
 With good reason.
 Passwords remain a weakness for consumers and those trying to secure customer and corporate data.
 In fact, 81 percent of breaches involve weak or stolen passwords.
 And passwords are the number one target of cyber criminals.

 For IT departments, passwords are a burden in multiple ways.
 First, they have to store the passwords securely.
 Failure to do so risks a breach, which can have a huge impact on the bottom line, share value, and the organization’s reputation for years to come.
 Second, when you’re the keeper of passwords, you’re tasked with supporting them, too.
 That often means handling password resets that flood the help desk.

 So, there’s good reason for organizations to want to dump passwords and move to passwordless authentication.

 Passwordless authentication is a type of multi-factor authentication (MFA), but one that replaces passwords with a more secure authentication factor, such as a fingerprint or a PIN.
 With MFA, two or more factors are required for verification when logging in.